Ready to explore Acadia National Park? Here's everything you need to know before you go!

 Terrain and Trail Experience

 Coastal trails offer an entirely different experience.
 Here, you'll walk along clifftops with constant ocean views, navigate around tide pools, and feel the salt spray on particularly windy days.
 The footing can be tricky on wet rocks, but the scenery more than compensates for the extra attention required.
-These paths showcase the raw power of the Atlantic, especially during storm season when waves crash against the granite with thunderous force.
+These paths showcase the raw power of the Atlantic, especially during storm seasons when waves crash against the granite with thunderous force.

 Key Landmarks and Attractions